FullByte/FullByte.github.io/docs/tech/tips/email.md

 Value: v=spf1 mx a ip4:66.111.4.54 mx:in1-smtp.messagingengine.com -all
 ```

-##### DKIM
+##### DKIM (validate email)

-With DomainKeys Identified Mail ([DKIM](https://datatracker.ietf.org/doc/html/rfc6376)) the sending email system adds a cryptographic signature to the email headers using its private key.
-This signature is used by the receiving system to determine if the sender, and the email content, are to be trusted.
+[DKIM](https://datatracker.ietf.org/doc/html/rfc6376) ([DomainKeys Identified Mail](https://dkim.org/)) helps confirm the legitimacy of the message by adding a signature on each message that verifies the email sender is who they say they are.

+DKIM is set with a private/public key pairing.

+- You set a public key in your DNS records (usually a CNAME or TXT record)
+- Each email you send includes a DKIM signature
+- When an inbox receives your message, it compares the signature with the public record to confirm a pair